Segmentina nitida

-Segmentina nitida, the shining ram's-horn snail, is a species of minute, air-breathing, freshwater snail, an aquatic gastropod mollusc or micromollusc in the family Planorbidae, the ramshorn snails.
+Segmentina nitida, the shining ram's-horn snail, is a species of small, air-breathing, freshwater snail, an aquatic gastropod mollusc or micromollusc in the family Planorbidae, the ramshorn snails.

 Description

 The shell of this species is sinistral in coiling and almost planispiral in shape.
 The spire is deeply sunken.
 The surface of the shell is glossy.

 The maximum shell diameter is about 7 mm.

 Habitat

 This species lives in water weeds, in ponds and marsh drainage ditches.
 It is uncommon to rare.

 Distribution

 This species occurs in countries and islands including: